-Efficient delivery of public services; Coordination of public and private investment;

-- Minimization of potential land use conflicts; - Management of growth in an orderly fashion; - Cost-effective public investments; and - A rational and reasonable basis for making development decisions about the community.
+- Efficient delivery of public services; - Coordination of public and private investment; - Minimization of potential land use conflicts; - Management of growth in an orderly fashion; - Cost-effective public investments; and - A rational and reasonable basis for making development decisions about the community.

-City to plan for its future.
-In the past, the City of Jersey Village has A comprehensive plan is not a zoning ordinance, but rather it is a highutilized planning strategies, which have included regular updates to level tool utilized by the City to make development decisions.
+utilized planning strategies, which have included regular updates to level tool utilized by the City to make development decisions.
 As new their original 1989 Comprehensive Plan.
 In 2014 the city began a development applications, zoning requests and other development process to create a new Comprehensive Plan, the 2016 Comprehensive decisions are made, the comprehensive plan helps to safeguard Plan.
 This document is an update of the 2016 Comprehensive Plan. coordinated growth.
 By determining what land uses are appropriate Though many of the plan's elements are still relevant today, a fresh within Jersey Village, and where such land uses should be located, the sense of direction and collective excitement created the need for an plan helps to protect the integrity of the City's neighborhoods and corridors.
 Ultimately, the synchronized land use patterns help to protect CHAPTER 211 private property by maintaining and enhancing value and protecting property from incompatible uses.